 Saisons are also known as Farmhouse styles of beer.
 Most of them are found in the Wallonia region of Belgium, located in the Southwestern part of the country.
 The Wallonia region is known for farming.
-In the early to mind 20th century farmers would hire on Saisoners (farm hands) for the summer months.
+In the early to mid 20th century farmers would hire on Saisoners (seasonal farm hands) for the summer months.
 During the winters the farm owners would brew beer on the farms called Saison.
 They would brew stronger beer in the winter and brew beer very low in alcohol summer for the Saisoners.
-The beer was 2.5-3.5% and the saisoners would drink up to 20 liters a day.
+The beer was 2.5-3.5% and the Saisoners would drink up to 20 liters a day.
 The Saisons, whether modest or strong in alcohol are known for being tart, a little funky, light on the palate, dry, fruity, spicy, complex and very quaffable.

 pFriem’s Farmhouse Ale pays homage to Saisons that were brewed in the winter for the family and friends of the farmers.
 They beers would last longer and age better than little beers brewed in the summer months.